 Course designed for ESL (English as a Second Language) students who have completed the beginning level.
-The course covers the skills of listening, speaking, reading, writing and math at an intermediate level.
-The goal of the course is to improve the student's English communication skills so he or she can use English more successfully in daily life and in the workplace.
+The course covers the skills of listening, speaking, reading, writing and math at the intermediate level.
+The goal of the course is to improve the student's English communication skills to use English more successfully in daily life and in the workplace.